joomla/coding-standards/manual/en-US/coding-standards/chapters/php.md

 ## Arrays

-Assignments (the `=>` operator) in arrays may be aligned with tabs.
+Assignments (the `=>` operator) in arrays may be aligned with spaces.
 When splitting array definitions onto several lines, the last value should also have a trailing comma.
 This is valid PHP syntax and helps to keep code diffs minimal.

 For example: